ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    The url-path to a group-configuration resource has GROUPNAME as last segment, with GROUPNAME the invariant group name assigned upon its creation.
 Building on the considered url-path of the group-collection resource, this document uses /manage/GROUPNAME as the url-path of a group-configuration resource; implementations are not required to use this name, and can define their own instead.

-* Admin endpoint: an endpoint at the Group Manager associated with the group-collection resource or to a group-configuration resource hosted by that Group Manager.
+* Admin resource: a group-collection resource or a group-configuration resource hosted by the Group Manager.

 # Group Administration # {#overview}

 With reference to the ACE framework and the terminology defined in OAuth 2.0 {{RFC6749}}:

 * The Group Manager acts as Resource Server (RS).
 It provides one single group-collection resource, and one group-configuration resource per existing OSCORE group.
-Each of those is exported by a distinct admin endpoint.

-* The Administrator acts as Client (C), and requests to access the group-collection resource and group-configuration resources, by accessing the respective admin endpoint at the Group Manager.
+* The Administrator acts as Client (C), and requests to access the group-collection resource and group-configuration resources at the Group Manager.

 * The Authorization Server (AS) authorizes the Administrator to access the group-collection resource and group-configuration resources at a Group Manager.
 Multiple Group Managers can be associated with the same AS.

     The authorized access for an Administrator can be limited to performing only a subset of operations, according to what is allowed by the authorization information in the Access Token issued to that Administrator (see {{scope-format}} and {{getting-access}}).
 The AS can authorize multiple Administrators to access the group-collection resource and the (same) group-configuration resources at the Group Manager.

-    The AS MAY release Access Tokens to the Administrator for other purposes than accessing admin endpoints of registered Group Managers.
+    The AS MAY release Access Tokens to the Administrator for other purposes than accessing admin resources of registered Group Managers.

 ## Managing OSCORE Groups ## {#managing-groups}